Batman: The Imposter: Plot summary

 Bruce recounts what happened with Detective Wong to Leslie Thompkins, and realizes that the Batman imposter is targeting criminals.
 Bruce also realizes that Detective Wong can help him catch the imposter because she has a similar backstory to him, which he can take advantage of.
 The next day, Bruce and Detective Wong bond and have sex.
 Bruce dresses up as Batman, and realizes that the majority of the victims were sentenced by the same judge name Alex McCard.
-Batman confronts Alex McCard, but Alex tells Batman that the victims were free after Batman and Jim Gordon exposed that three criminal families had 5 judges on their payroll, and the imposter is killing the victims to clean up Batman and Gordon's mistake.
+Batman confronts Alex McCard, but Alex tells Batman that the victims were free after Batman and Jim Gordon exposed that three criminal families had five judges on their payroll, and the imposter is killing the victims to clean up Batman and Gordon's mistake.

 Detective Wong asks Mr. Wesker to let her access the surveillance network while Batman tries to find Otis Flannegan, an accomplice of the Batman killer.
 Batman attacks Detective Wong, Otis and her partner Hatcher and abducts Otis to a secret location and asks Hatcher who the imposter is, but Otis says he doesn't know.
 Detective Wong and Hatcher gather more guns to take down Batman.

 Otis Flannegan commits suicide in the police department, but not before revealing the Batman imposter had a hideout in the sewers.
 Batman confronts the imposter but the Gotham Police arrive and start shooting at Batman.
 Batman is wounded heavily and caught by Detective Wong.
 Batman reveals his identity to convince Detective Wong he isn't the killer, and she lets him go.
 Bruce Wayne meets up with Leslie Thompkins to tell her he won't be attending her therapy sessions.
 Leslie tries convincing Bruce that Batman isn't the solution to the crime problem, Bruce Wayne could donate to charity to make Gotham City a better place but Bruce ignores her.
 Bruce Wayne realizes the imposter is using guns from Lawrence Loman who wants to be the Kingpin of Gotham City.
 Batman meets up with Detective Wong to ask her for help and asks her to meet alone.
 They meet up, but Wong is shot by the Batman Imposter.
-As Batman fights the imposter, the Imposter reveals himself to be Wong's partner Hatcher who tells Batman the reason why he's killing the criminals is because of Batman and Gordon's mistake.
+As Batman fights the imposter, the Imposter reveals himself to be Wong's partner Hatcher who tells Batman the reason why he is killing the criminals is because of Batman and Gordon's mistake.
 Batman and Wong manage to defeat the imposter, and allows himself to be arrested by Wong.
 Batman asks Wong if she arrests him, would Gotham City be safe, and Wong decides to let him escape.
 Batman meets up with Arnold Wesker, but instead of turning Arnold in Batman leads him to Leslie Thompkins and visits his parents grave before vowing to help Gotham City as Bruce Wayne.